 We would like to hear more about this “deviant sex” but unfortunately La Peyser does not tell us of any.
 But she does tell us that schools are handing out “Plan B.” And is there a problem with this?
 Sure why not!

 We reported in September that members of the Bloomberg administration lie awake at night, worried that girls, especially minority girls, are getting knocked up.
-(The rate of teen pregnancy in the city has dropped more than 25 percent in a decade.)Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+(The rate of teen pregnancy in the city has dropped more than 25 percent in a decade.)Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 So officials took it upon themselves to nip female breeding in the bud, handing out doses of so-called Plan B — the morning-after pill — to young ladies too young to understand what they’re doing to their bodies.

 It’s true.
 Girls are “too young to understand what they’re doing to their bodies.”
 We know this, because they’re not even having sex and think Plan B is Pez.
 Oh wait no, these are girls who are doing something to their bodies, but should bear the consequences because whores.

 One mom told me this social tinkering amounted to “child abuse.”
 Yet as it turns out, The Post’s Susan Edelman reported, the anti-pregnancy scheme is bigger, riskier, more intrusive and secretive than previously known.

 Officials don’t want you to know this about Plan B, which can block a pregnancy up to 72 hours after sex: